 What’s a Mom To Do?
 Find Resources.

-Fortunately, the first step is simple: call the Postpartum International Support Warmline (1-800-944-4773).
-What’s a warmline, you ask?
+Fortunately, the first step is simple: call the Postpartum Support International Helpline (1-800-944-4773).
 This fabulous phone service is staffed by trained volunteers, who will truly listen to you and direct you to resources in your local area.
 That might be a support group, a therapist, a doctor, or all of the above.
 Most of the volunteers are PMAD survivors, so they really know how it feels, and can tell you, with certainty, that you are not alone, it’s not your fault, and you will be well again.

 There are also a wealth of books available, including workbooks, journals, and coloring books, to help you through your journey.
 There are books for dads, books for moms who want to know what is happening to them, books for moms who are pregnant again after suffering from a PMAD with a previous pregnancy, even books by celebrities who have experienced a PMAD, and want to share their story to help others.